By Paul E. Schindler Jr.

 By the way, he wrote a LOT of books.
 He started writing them when he was at Newsweek and continued to write them until he died.
 In the early years, they were about science.
 In the later years, they were media criticism--sometimes collected New York Magazine columns, sometimes original research by the Network News Study Group (later the News Study Group) which I helped launch.

 Edwin always trusted the young men and women he taught.
 He made me his consiglieri; he hated paperwork and details.
-As a sophomore, I handled these things for him at MIT, along with my trusty lieutenants, the late Richard Parker (I need to do an obit on him one of these days too) and Norman Sandler.
+As a sophomore, I handled these things for him at MIT, along with my trusty lieutenants, the late Richard Parker (I need to do an obit on him one of these days too) and the late Norman Sandler.
 It was heady power.

 He developed a personal mentor relationship with many of his students.
 Edwin had me to his apartments in Cambridge and New York, and to his home in historic Sands Point, Long Island.
 I met his wife Adelina (his three daughters were all grown or off to college by the time I knew him).
 He was the only professor I knew personally.
 I know now that most students are never admitted into any professor's life.